aws/aws-lc/util/asm_dev/armv8/p256/Readme.md

  The tests for the three described functions are performed in `main.c`

  ## Additional code
- The code in `experiment.c` is not used in the implementation and is only included as a reference to some of the C code used in the early experimentation.
-It was used to compile into ARMv8 assembly and experiment with the generated instructions.
+ The code in `beeu_scratch.c` is not directly used in the implementation; it was used to compile into ARMv8 assembly and experiment with the generated instructions for `beeu.S`. <br/>
+ The Makefile, as inspired by [ARM SVE examples](https://developer.arm.com/documentation/dai0548/a/), when building, creates the assembly files from the C files, so it is easy to see the assembly instructions equivalent to the functions in this file.